abinit/abinit/doc/guide/abinit.md

 The new user is advised to read first the [new user's guide](..), before reading the present file.
 It will be easier to discover the present file with the help of the [[tutorial:index|tutorial]].

-When the user will be sufficiently familiarized with ABINIT, reading the ~abinit/doc/users/tuning.txt file might be useful (this file, as many additional documentation files, is not available on the Web, but is available in the package).
+Many user guides are also present on the Web.
-For calculating response properties using abinit, the complementary [[help:respfn]] is needed.
+As an example, for calculating response properties using abinit, the complementary [[help:respfn]] is needed.
+Some additional specialized documentation is not available on the Web, but inside the package, but this should be for advanced users only.

 <a id="intro"></a>
 ## 1 How to run the code?

-### 1.1 Introducing the 'files' file

-Given an input file (parameters described below) and the required pseudopotential files, the user must create a "files" file which lists names for the files the job will require, including the main input file, the main output file, root names for other input, output, or temporary files, and the names of different pseudopotential or PAW atomic data files (one per line).
-The files file (called for example ab.files) could look like:

-       ab_in
-       ab_out
-       abi
-       abo
-       tmp
-       Si-GGA.psp8
-       O-GGA.psp8

-In this example:

-* The main input file is called "ab_in".
-* The main output will be put into the file called "ab_out".
-* The name of input wavefunctions (if any) will be built from the root "abi" (namely abi_WFK, see later).
-* The output wavefunctions will be written to abo_WFK.
-Other output files might be build from this root.
-* The temporary files will have a name that use the root "tmp". (for example tmp_STATUS).
-* The pseudopotentials needed for this job are "Si-GGA.psp8" and "O-GGA.psp8".

-Other examples are given in the subdirectories of the ~abinit/tests directory.

-!!! important

-    The maximal length of names for the main input or output files is presently 132 characters.
-It is 112 characters for the root strings, since they will be supplemented by different character strings.

-<a id="exec"></a>
-### 1.2 Running the code

 The main executable file is called abinit.
-Supposing that the "files" file is called ab.files, and that the executable is placed in your working directory, abinit is run interactively (in Unix) with the command
+Supposing that the "input" file is called abi_in, and that the executable is placed in your working directory, abinit is run interactively (in Unix) with the command

-    abinit < ab.files >& log
+    abinit abi_in >& log

 or, in the background, with the command

-    abinit < ab.files >& log &
+    abinit abi_in >& log &

 where standard out and standard error are piped to the log file called "log" (piping the standard error, thanks to the '&' sign placed after '>' is